mrjohnson18/mrjohnson18/README.md

 I chose the repository I created online and cloned it to a newly created folder on my computer.
 Edited in my notepad and went back to GitHub.

 #About Me
+My name is Melodie and I am currently a student at Wake Technical Community College studying Cybersecurtiy.
+I have a Toy Poodle named Mr. Pots and I enjoy spending time with my puppy, friends, and family.
+I am also new to learning about Cybersecurity and enjoying the ride.
 ##My Interests
 Some of my main iterests are gaming on colsole and PC.
 Creating visual art with acrylic, oil, and watercolor paint.
 I also enjoy outdoor activities such as hiking and exploring new areas of nature.
 ##Websites I Recommend